inFocus7/portfolio/README.md

   * Remove some 3rd party components.
     * Manual `react-typical` implementation.
 * `<span>` some aos-ed components to not mess with page width. (ex. `StylizedBadge`) 👻

+## DONE

+* Better custom loading screen.
+* Edit experence/showcase to be scrollable instead of wraparound.